kendrickkilat/jira-ai/README.md

-# Gemini-GPT (TalkAI)
+# Jira-AI

-- Created this to try to simulate OpenAI and Google Gemini to talk to each other
+- AI attempts to generate requirements based from user Input

-- Saves the conversation in localhost
+- Generated requirements will be converted to JIRA tasks/issues using their API

 ## Setup